The Ruby Awards celebrate South Australia’s arts, cultural and creative industries.

 • How the nominee has achieved peer recognition in their field.

-Join us in celebrating and recognising the vibrant arts, cultural and creative industries communities of South Australia!
+Join us in celebrating and recognising the vibrant arts, cultural and creative industries communities of South Australia.

 Find out more